clouren/SPEX/README.md

     SPEX                Folder containing the SPEX package

-    SuiteSparse_config  Configure file for all SuiteSparse functions.
+    SuiteSparse_config  Configuration for all SuiteSparse functions.
                         Please see www.suitesparse.com for information

 Dependencies of SPEX: